 C. Other considerations.

-(1) Runoff from impervious surfaces shall be recharged on the site by stormwater by using best management practices in accordance with the Winchendon LowImpact Development Bylaw.
+(1) Runoff from impervious surfaces shall be recharged on the site by stormwater by using best management practices in accordance with the Winchendon Low-Impact Development Bylaw.
 Runoff shall not be discharged directly to rivers, streams, or other surface water bodies.
 All such basins and wells shall be preceded by oil, grease, and sediment traps as may be required.

 (2) Impacts to archaeological resources shall be avoided.

-(3) The site and all buildings thereon should be designed so as to enhance the use of sustainable energy principles including the use of renewable energy (including solar energy, wind energy, and biofuels), the conservation of energy of all types, the limitation of carbon dioxide and other greenhouse gas production, and enhancement of carbon absorption from the atmosphere.
-The use of 'green' construction materials is encouraged.
-The Board will consider tradeoffs in other areas when so doing will better accomplish these purposes.
+(3) The site and all buildings thereon should be designed so as to enhance the use of sustainable energy principles, including the use of renewable energy (including solar energy, wind energy, and biofuels), the conservation of energy of all types, the limitation of carbon dioxide and other greenhouse gas production, and enhancement of carbon absorption from the atmosphere.
+The use of "green" construction materials is encouraged.
+The Board will consider trade-offs in other areas when so doing will better accomplish these purposes.

 (4) Applicants shall submit a response from the Massachusetts Historical Commission (MHC) regarding the potential for archaeological or historical resources on the site.